konfirm/kontext/documentation/building.md

 git clone https://github.com/konfirm/kontext ./kontext
 ```

-(If you want to contribute, fork the kontext repository to your account and clone from there)
+(If you want to contribute, fork the kontext repository to your account and clone your fork)

 ## Install the dependencies
 ```